ToniWonKanobi/theoveranalyzed.net/posts/2015/6/3/this-week-on-cotton-bureau.md

 @@ Date=2015-06-03T15:24:00-07:00
 @@ Link=https://cottonbureau.com/products/death-star
 @@ Description=At least a couple times per month, I'll try to remember to share more of my pics from Cotton Bureau.
-@@ Tags=Cotton Bureau, t-shirts, This Week On Cotton Bureau
+@@ Tags=Cotton Bureau, t-shirts, This Week On Cotton Bureau, apparel
 @@ Image=https://cottonbureau.com/img/products/5037_cPUA_2400.jpg

 I'm starting [this][theoveranalyzed] back up (been a while).
 I haven't been buying as many t-shirts as I used to, but some of these Star Wars ones are hard to say no to.
 Image captions have links to their pages on Cotton Bureau.